process-engine/procese_engine_runtime/README.md

 This will use pm2 to setup the ProcessEngine as automatically started service.

 __Note:__ Currently the `do_not_start_runtime_after_system_boot.sh`-script
-doesn't work under Mac OS due to a bug in a third party package.
+doesn't work under macOS due to a bug in a third party package.
 As soon as the bug is fixed, we will update the script and release a fix.

 **Windows**